Welcome to the Jimenez Lab at Johns Hopkins University!

 - The Jimenez Lab wins the 2024 Hopkins OneNuero Initiative Discovery Award!Cross-species Examination of Supporting Cell-to-progenitor Cell Fate Transitions During Hair Cell Regeneration – Erin Jimenez (Arts & Sciences) & Angelika Doetzlhofer…

-- Lab OpeningsPostdoctoral Fellows One postdoctoral position is available.
-Contact Dr. Erin Jimenez via email if interested and include 1) CV and…
+- Lab OpeningsPostdoctoral Fellows One postdoctoral position is available to work on zebrafish hair cell regeneration.
+Contact Dr. Erin Jimenez via email…